nyergler/hieroglyph/docs/index.rst

       CC BY-SA http://www.flickr.com/photos/tamburix/2900909093/

-Hieroglyph is an extension for Sphinx which builds HTML5 slides from ReStructured Text documents.
+Hieroglyph is an extension for `Sphinx`_ which builds HTML slides from `ReStructured Text`_ documents.

 .. notslides::